 anything sunk in the sea, but attached to a buoy or the like so that it may be recovered.

 BECOME A PRO CHEF WITH THIS EXQUISITE CUISINE QUIZ!

 Even if you can't be a professional chef, you can at least talk like one with this vocabulary quiz.

 You may have read the word "simmer" in a recipe or two, but what does it really mean?

 Origin of lagan

-1525–35; < Middle French (> Medieval Latin laganum ); probably < Germanic; compare Old Norse lǫgn net laid in the sea
+First recorded in 1525–35; from Middle French (from Medieval Latin laganum ); probably from Germanic; compare Old Norse lǫgn “net laid in the sea”

 C16: from Old French lagan, probably of Germanic origin; compare Old Norse lögn dragnet